Kevin Chu

 Kevin Chu or Chu Yen-ping (朱延平 (Zhū Yánpíng, Chu Yin-ping, Chu Yen-ping); born December 1950) is a Taiwanese film director.
 Chu once said in an interview that he is "not an artist," but rather "a movie factory that puts out products to match the season", and is compared to Hong Kong director Wong Jing.

 Career

-Chu studied in Soochow University, and began to work in a studio of Central Motion Picture Company next to the school.
+Chu studied in Soochow University, and began to work in a studio of Central Motion Picture Corporation next to the school.